miLibris/flask-rest-jsonapi/docs/quickstart.rst

 Relationships
 -------------

-| Now let's use relationships tools.
-First, create 3 computers named Halo, Nestor and Comodor like in previous example.
+| Now let's use some relationship tools.
+First, create three computers named Halo, Nestor and Commodore like in the previous example.
 |
-| Done ?
+| Done?
 | Ok.
 So let's continue this tutorial.
 |
-| We assume that Halo has id: 2, Nestor id: 3 and Comodor has id: 4.
+| We assume that Halo has id: 2, Nestor id: 3 and Commodore has id: 4.

 Create object with related object(s)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~